chef/knife-vsphere/README.md

 --start - Start the VM after cloning.
 --sw-uuid SWITCH_UUIDS - Comma-delimited list of virtual switch UUIDs to attach to the network adapters, or *auto* to automatically assign virtual switch
---template TEMPLATE - The source VM / Template to clone from --template-file TEMPLATE - Full path to location of template to use
+--template TEMPLATE - The source VM / Template to clone from
 ```

 ### Examples